ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 Recently we [released a change](https://blog.ipfs.io/2020-05-21-js-ipfs-0-44/#cancellable-requests) that allowed passing [AbortSignal][]s to all API methods.
 This necessitated adding an `options` object to every API call that didn't have one already.
 This left us in the weird situation where some arguments were optional, but were not in the options argument.
 Worse, the actions of some API calls changed dramatically depending on whether you passed an option or not.
 For example `ipfs.bootstrap.rm([multiaddr])` would completely empty the bootstrap list if you didn't pass a [Multiaddr][].

-All this leads to weird behaviour and subtle bugs when you pass things like `undefined` in for an optional arg position and don't pass an options argument, as well as knotty, error-prone internal code that tries to guess what you passed where based on type or properties of the objects where their types are the same.
+All this leads to weird behaviour and subtle bugs when you pass things like `undefined` in for an optional arg position and don't pass an options argument, as well as knotty, error-prone internal code that tries to guess what you passed based on type or properties of the objects where their types are the same.

 With `js-IPFS@0.48.0`, all optional parameters to API methods now go in the options object.
 All APIs that have dramatic changes in behaviour have been split into more intuitive commands.